-The importance of dI-domains lies in the fact that a different function space can be defined on them (that is: different from the Scott-continuous functions ordered point-wise), that excludes all kinds of inherently parallel functions like parallel or (por).
-These dI-domains were introduced by Berry [3] to analyze the notion of sequentiality and to give a semantics of PCF that only includes sequential functions.
+The importance of dI-domains lies in the fact that now a different function space can be defined (i.e. different from the Scott-continuous functions ordered point-wise), that excludes inherently parallel functions like parallel or.
+These dI-domains were introduced by Berry [4] to analyze the notion of sequentiality and to give a semantics for PCF that only includes sequential functions.

-Definition 1.13 Let D and E be dI-domains.
+Definition 1.14 Let D and E be dI-domains.
 The function $f:D\to E$ is stable if it is continuous and it satisfies